Changes to the Hawthorns

 Why close the Refectory and Study Lounge?

 Access to study space is a key part of our student experience.
 This work will provide additional study spaces that will help to replace those lost when the Senate House Study Centre is closed for refurbishment in Easter 2018.

 Recent returns from the Refectory and Study Lounge were insufficient to cover the operating costs of each outlet.
 Redeveloping them has eliminated a drain on University resources and helps us to maximise the funds available for education and research.

 The Hawthorns will ultimately be demolished to make way for a new University Library, but demolition work is not scheduled to begin for another two years.

 How will catering staff be affected?

-The University is working closely with Trade Unions to support all Residential and Hospitality Services staff who are affected by this change.
+The University has worked closely with Trade Unions to support all Residential and Hospitality Services staff who are affected by this change.
 Staff will be offered alternative working locations on campus in the University’s other catering outlets.
 Some fixed-term contracts will come to an end.